Windhorse Honors a Courageous Woman

 WWII HER-Os

-We've heard of Josephine the Factory Worker, and many
+We've heard of Josephine and Rosie, the Factory Workers,

 This story talks about the Women who stayed at home and